UBC Library Mentorship Program

 As a mentee, what are my responsibilities?

-• Available to communicate with your mentor on a regular basis
+• Available to communicate with your mentor regularly

 • Be prepared to reflect on practice and work with your mentor to identify professional goals